john9francis/radiation-modeling/timeSpentPhase2.md

 - 8/9 8:00 pm 1 hr working on compiling Geant4 on other user UPDATE: it didn't work.
 Geant4 is SO FINIKY!!!
 NEXT STEPS: I am considering using [physino's](https://physino.xyz/gears) batch file to download all the geant4 datasets and set them as environment variables.
 This makes me nervous, but I guess I can also manually set them all......
 Or I can manually set the ones that the app wants.
 I think I'll do that.
 And let's cross our fingers that this works!
 UPDATE: it didn't work.
 Upon running as an administrator, I could run the example because I have the datasets in my admin environment variables...
 However it ran without Qt which was interesting.
 It still (sort of ) worked too.
 I wish there was a way I could have an .exe file with ZERO dependencies.
 - 8/9 10:45 pm 1 hr 20 min working on pointers and references.
 - 8/10 TODO: put out the pointers and references tutorials!
-- 8/10 9:09 am making pointers and references videos
+- 8/10 9:09 am 35 min making pointers and references videos